symfony/symfony-docs/book/page_creation.rst

 Creating Pages in Symfony
 =========================

-Creating a new page in Symfony is a simple three-step process:
+Creating a new page in Symfony is a simple three-step process, and the first one is already done for you if you just installed Symfony's standard edition:

 * *Create a bundle*: A bundle is a structured set of files within a directory that implement a single feature.
 Each bundle is registered with the kernel;